Steven Gluckstein: Personal life and early career

 In June 2016, just days before competing in the US National Championships which assisted in deciding the one man who would represent Team USA at the 2016 Rio Olympic Games, Gluckstein married fellow trampolinist, Brazilian Camilla Lopes.
 They first met in Denmark in 2011 but later, after Lopes came to the US initially for a few months to train, they became romantically involved.
 The two currently live together in Atlantic Highlands, New Jersey.
-They also train together at Gluckstein's long-time gym, Elite Trampoline Academy.
+They also trained together at Gluckstein's long-time gym, Elite Trampoline Academy.